 If you’re just taking into consideration their performance, synthetic rope and steel cable are pretty close to one another.
 However, if you don’t mind paying a bit extra, go ahead and get the synthetic rope.

 The synthetic rope is simply easier to work with.
-Once you’re done using the winch, it’s easier to respool the rope compared to the cable.
+Once you’re done using the winch, it’s easier to re-spool the rope compared to the cable.
 Plus, you can tie synthetic rope back together should it snap.
 The same cannot be said for steel cable.

 Do I Need to Be Concerned about the Size of the Winch?

 You certainly don’t want your winch to stand out like a sore thumb on the front of your vehicle.
 Because of that, I tend to like the smaller winches more.
-They’re easier to fit on most vehicles and installing them is often a less troublesome endeavor as well.
+They’re easier to fit on most vehicles, and installing them is often a less troublesome endeavor as well.

 Make it a point to check if the winch you’re eyeing is waterproof or, at the very least, water-resistant.
-I would also take a closer look at the housing of the winch to see if the motor is way too exposed.
+I will also take a closer look at the housing of the winch to see if the motor is way too exposed.

-Winches will have sometimes have to work in harsh conditions and you don’t want them to malfunction in those scenarios because they are not adequately prepared for the outdoors.
+Winches will have sometimes have to work in harsh conditions, and you don’t want them to malfunction in those scenarios because they are not adequately prepared for the outdoors.

 Winches can prove to be incredibly useful additions to your vehicle, but only if you take the time to search for one that is able to meet your needs and preferences.
-With the right type of winch mounted on your vehicle, traveling off the beaten path will be a much safer undertaking and labor-intensive everyday tasks will also be easier to complete.
+With the right type of winch mounted on your vehicle, traveling off the beaten path will be a much safer undertaking, and labor-intensive everyday tasks will also be easier to complete.